 Participants may contribute up to 40% of their annual compensation, subject to certain IRC limitations, with the contributions and earnings thereon being nontaxable until withdrawn from the Plan.
-The Plan offers a Roth option, wherein participant contributions are taxable; however, earnings are generally nontaxable upon withdrawal.
-The Company makes matching contributions under the Plan equal to 100% of each participant's contributions which do not exceed 4% of the participant's compensation.
+Beginning in 2020, the Plan offers a Roth option, wherein participant contributions are taxable; however, earnings are generally nontaxable upon withdrawal.
+The Company makes matching contributions under the Plan equal to 100% of each participant's tax-deferred contributions which do not exceed 4% of the participant's compensation.

 The Company may also make a discretionary, non-elective profit sharing contribution to the Plan; however, an annual contribution is not required.
 The non-elective contribution is available to all participants employed on the last day of the Plan year.
-No discretionary non-elective profit sharing contributions were made in 2022.
+No discretionary non-elective profit sharing contributions were made in 2021.

 Participants direct the investment of their contributions and all Employer contributions into various investment options offered by the Plan.
-At December 31, 2022, the Plan offered a Company common stock fund, one common collective trust and twenty-six mutual funds as investment options for participants.
+At December 31, 2021, the Plan offered a Company common stock fund, one common collective trust and twenty-seven mutual funds as investment options for participants.